Georgios Valerianos

-Georgios Valerianos (Γεώργιος Βαλεριάνος; born 13 February 1992) is a Greek professional footballer who plays as a left-back for Kategoria Superiore club Tirana.
+Georgios Valerianos (Γεώργιος Βαλεριάνος; born 13 February 1992) is a Greek professional footballer who plays as a left-back for Super League 2 club Chania.

 Club career

 Valerianos began playing football with Olympiacos.
-He is a very talented player and one of the best young players who were playing in Olympiacos U-21.
 He made 44 appearances for the youth team with four goals.
 Valerianos was first included in Olympiacos' first team in a league match against Panthrakikos on 11 April 2010, where he appeared as a second-half substitute.
 On 22 July 2014 he signed for Iraklis in the Greek Football League.
 Valerianos debuted for Iraklis in a cup match against Lamia.

 On 12 August 2015, he signed a contract with second-tier club Apollon Smyrnis.
 On 29 January 2016, he solved his contract with the club.

-The 27-year-old left back can be considered as somewhat of a journeyman despite his age as in July 2017, signed with Aris that officially announced his acquisition.
-His path to the top has been chequered and he has had to do it the hard way, meaning a lot of resilience was needed.
-Even this season at Aris, he has been a squad player that has been rotated in and out of the team.

 On 1 July 2019, after two years with Aris, Valerianos signed a three years' contract with Cypriot club Pafos for an undisclosed fee.
 On 4 July 2019, the international back will have an intermediary station in his career after being loaned to Riga, a Latvian football club, which owns the same property status as Pafos.
 According to sources the borrowing will take just a month for the international left back in order to help the club for the 2019–20 UEFA Europa League qualifying phase and play-off round.

 On 25 June 2021, Valerianos returned to Greece, signing a two-year contract with Ionikos.